alessandropanzieri/ReactNative/README.md

 ### Terminal commands

 1. Install the dependencies

 ```
 npm i -g expo
 npm i -g eas-cli
 ```

 2. Connect the Expo account

 ```
 npx expo login
 ```

 3. Create a new application

 ```
 cd path/where/create/app/
 npx create-expo-app@latest
 ```

-4. Run and see changes in real-time on Expo Go app (be careful to connect to the same PC network)
+4. Run and see changes in real-time on Expo Go mobile app (be careful to connect to the same PC network)

 ```
 npx expo start
 ```